The Four Most Important Lessons Every First-Time Dog Owner Must Know

 Nexgard lasts 30 days, so you do have to remember to give it to your pup each month, but is also super simple.
 Nexgard helps prevent against ticks as well, but not all flea preventatives protect against ticks.

-Here is a website which will help you choose what medication is best for you and your pup.
+Here is a website that will help you choose what medication is best for you and your pup.
 You should also consult your vet for their professional medical advice as well!

 Topical applications are a physical medication that is applied directly to the coat of your doggo.
 These types of medications are less effective than the chewables, but are better than nothing.